microsoft/USRoadDetections/README.md

 #### Creation Details:
 The road extraction is done in four stages (first dataset went through two stages and second went through all four):
 1. Semantic Segmentation – Recognizing road pixels on the aerial image using Convolutional Neural Network (CNN).
-2. Geometry Generation - A series of algorithms and processes transforming output of semantic segmetation into a roads in geometry format.
+2. Geometry Generation - A series of algorithms and processes transforming output of semantic segmentation into roads in geometry format.
-3. Conflation & Cutting - Exluding roads and parts of roads that already exist in the road network (OSM).
+3. Conflation & Cutting - Excluding roads and parts of roads that already exist in the road network (OSM).
 4. Classification - A classifier to filter out low-confidence roads and predict a road type.

 ### Scheme